Lubambo/robotframework-api-testing/README.md

 ## 🧰 The Project
 The idea behind this project structure is to make possible the feature codification apart from the project running structure, that is, the tester can code the feature specifications and its related data and values comparisons without worry about how it will be linked.
+The Robot Framework library [`DataDriver`](https://github.com/Snooz82/robotframework-datadriver) has big impact in this structure because the test data processing was centered on how `DataDriver` handles data.
+The reason for choosing this library is that it allows to write the test's feature and specification in a more clean way and therefore generating a log output easier to read.

 **Project files tree:**
 * 💾 [data](./data/README.md)